Browse our jobs and apply for your next role.

 “I like to be communicated with in a friendly and relaxed tone – communication that is too blunt or direct tends to throw me off guard.
 For people I don’t know well, I prefer to be communicated to via email, so I can think about how to respond (since I don’t have a relationship with that person).
 However, if I have a good relationship with that person, I just as much prefer talking over the phone or face-to-face.

 I prefer speaking with a decision maker as they can lead the conversation and there are clear actions/outcomes – I know my role and can support.
 In speaking with another amiable, sometimes things can take longer because actions are not clear, because no one wants to tell the other what to do!”

 Having trouble communicating with your colleagues?
-Find out how to manage office politics for happier and healthier work relationships.
+Find out how to manage office politics for healthier work relationships.

 There are four main styles of communication: